bbolker/bbmisc/equity.md

 include race, color, religion/creed, national origin/ancestry, colour, gender identity or expression, age, disability, veteran status, marital/family status, genetic characteristics, pardoned/suspended conviction.
 This doesn't include some common classes that are socially relevant, e.g. weight/BMI, socioeconomic status (sometimes encoded/detected as "first-generation college/university"), political orientation.
 Is it important to take these into account?
 How?

+## IATs

+I found an interesting [article](https://www.thecut.com/2017/01/psychologys-racism-measuring-tool-isnt-up-to-the-job.html) on implicit association tests.
+It's in [The Cut](https://www.thecut.com/aboutus.html), "the premier destination for women with stylish minds" (!), which seems like an odd venue^[although when Teen Vogue is [reporting on politics](https://www.teenvogue.com/news-politics)...], but it seems thoughtful.

+- overall test-retest reliability of IAT = 0.55 (maybe $\approx 0.4$ for the race IAT?)
+- meta-analysis of race IAT scores: probably can't/shouldn't be used to predict *individual* behavior.
+- proponents of IAT state that it's useful "[1] as a means of estimating the level of implicit bias in society, and [2] as an educational tool" ?
+I think these arguments have some validity, but there's a reasonable counter-argument that IATs are more useful for their shock value (waking people up to the idea that they *may* suffer from implicit bias), rather than for their actual, quantitative meaning.

+The studies about bias in resume screening etc. (differential treatment of equivalent candidates with racialized/gendered/etc. identification) are **much** more convincing, because they speak directly to the context of hiring and evaluation.
+It would be much more work than trying out a canned IAT, but it would be *really* interesting to have people perform such an exercise - e.g., "in the next 30 minutes, rate the following 30 applicants on a scale of 1 to 5".
+Some challenges: (1) much more time-consuming per sample than an IAT, thus it might be difficult to get a reasonable estimate per person within a reasonable amount of time (while even population-level measures would be interesting - it would hit close to home to know e.g. that Faculty of Science professors were biased by (X)% in evaluating racialized/gendered/etc. applicants); (2) not clear whether the results would be valid if subjects know what kind of a test they're taking ... maybe they'd be extra-cautious (although of course the hope would be that they'd be even *more* cautious when evaluating real applicants).
+(This is one of the reasons the IAT is so attractive - measuring unconscious bias means that in principle you don't need to control the subject's awareness ...)